nasa/cmr-graphql/README.md

 A couple of things to keep in mind when using a cursor

-1. Subsequent queries will **not** accept new parameters, the search parameters provided in this initial query are used for *all* subsequent queries using the returned cursor value.
+1. Subsequent queries **require** that the same search parameters are sent to ensure that the same query is performed.
 2. Subsequent queries must be made **sequentially** (as of August 21, 2020) as the version of Elastic Search CMR uses does not support parallel queries using the same cursor value.

+When all results have been returned, the response will be an empty array and the `cursor` will return a value of `null`.

 ##### Facets